Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 #### 3. Update the Spark Jobs

-There are five different spark jobs, each perfors a different tasks.
+There are five different spark jobs, each performs a different task.
 All the Spark jobs are written in PySpark.

 ##### 1. Spark Job Sales_Data_Aggregation
-This Spark job explodes the raw data from Json to CSV format.
-It also performs aggregation of the data
+This Spark job turns unstructured transational raw data in Json format to structured csv format, and also aggregates individual transactions to weekly sales data at store level.

 - Go to the folder **"Scripts\PySpark Job"** inside the downloaded GIT repo